By Brad Burton, Founder & Editor · Updated June 2026 · How we research this

 Can doctors refuse to reduce their medical liens?

-Yes, medical lien holders have legal rights and can refuse reduction offers.
-However, most providers recognize that demanding full payment when settlement funds are limited may result in receiving nothing if the case cannot settle.
-Practical business considerations usually motivate reasonable negotiation, though some providers—particularly those with strong lien agreements or statutory protections—may hold firmer positions.
+Yes.
+Medical lien holders have legal rights and can refuse reduction offers.
+But most providers recognize that demanding full payment when settlement funds are limited may result in receiving nothing if the case can't settle.
+Practical business considerations usually motivate reasonable negotiation, though some providers—particularly those with strong lien agreements or statutory protections—may hold firmer.

 Do I have to pay the full billed amount from my settlement?

-Generally, no. Most jurisdictions now allow challenges to inflated billing practices, and negotiated reductions of 30-70% represent standard practice.
-States like California and Florida have established legal frameworks limiting recoverable medical expenses to amounts actually paid or incurred, not full billed charges.
+Generally, no. Most jurisdictions now allow challenges to inflated billing practices, and negotiated reductions of 30-70% are standard.
+States like California and Florida have legal frameworks limiting recoverable medical expenses to amounts actually paid or incurred—not full billed charges.
 Your specific situation depends on state law, provider type, and negotiation outcomes.

 Are Medicare and Medicaid liens negotiable?

-Yes, despite common belief otherwise.
-Federal regulations specifically allow for procurement cost deductions that account for attorney fees and case expenses.
+Yes, despite what many people assume.
+Federal regulations specifically allow procurement cost deductions that account for attorney fees and case expenses.
 Medicare also offers de minimis waivers for liens under $750 and hardship waivers in appropriate circumstances.
 Using proper procedures, federal liens can often be reduced by 25-50%.

 Do medical liens get paid before attorney fees?

 Priority depends on jurisdiction and lien type, but attorney fees and costs typically come first under the common fund doctrine.
 Medical lien holders benefit from the attorney's work in securing recovery, so sharing proportionately in those costs is standard practice.
-The remaining settlement funds are then allocated to satisfy reduced medical liens and provide compensation to you.
+Remaining settlement funds then go toward satisfying reduced medical liens and compensating you.

 How long do medical lien negotiations typically take?

-Timeframes vary widely based on lien complexity and provider responsiveness.
+It varies widely.
 Simple negotiations with cooperative providers may resolve within weeks.
-Complex cases involving multiple liens, government healthcare programs, or contested validity issues can extend for several months.
-Your attorney should keep you informed throughout the process and explain any delays.
+Complex cases involving multiple liens, government healthcare programs, or contested validity issues can stretch for several months.
+Your attorney should keep you informed throughout and explain any delays.

 Get Your Full Settlement Estimate